smugford/resume/README.md

 ------

 ## Cloud Experience
-* Close to 2 years of Cloud Engineer Experience with Cisco's Hybrid Cloud
+* 7 years of Cloud Experience
-* Close to 5 Years of as a Cloud Engineer at a AWS Premier Parter
 * MultiCloud with Azure,AWS, and Hybrid

 ------